 Sharing + Resale = LBD

-Offering flexible tech solutions is innovative company: Little Black Door.
+Offering flexible tech solutions is an innovative company: Little Black Door.
 The app “designed by women for women” allows shoppers to list their own goods for sharing between users but also gives the option for resale.
 Floww sat down with the co-founder, Marina Pengilly, of Little Black Door for comment.

 “LBD promotes the repurposing and borrowing of clothing – we are cleverly linking with retail partners, resale platforms and have a borrow button between friends.”

-Not to be lumped together with rental companies, Little Black Door is pioneering the sharing economy for clothes: “Our power comes from unlocking our users purchase and social data, working as a highly personalized aggregation platform…to let users to virtually share their collections and style with friends.”
+Not to be lumped together with rental companies, Little Black Door is pioneering the sharing economy for clothes: “Our power comes from unlocking our users’ purchase and social data, working as a highly personalized aggregation platform…to let users virtually share their collections and style with friends.”
 Little Black Door has capitalized on the social aspect behind fashion, giving the app an exciting opportunity to become the next big social network.

-A Hope For the Future
+A Hope For The Future

 If people really do only wear things a few times after purchasing them, renting clothes would seem to save the consumer money and the planet it’s health.
 As production becomes unjustifiable, conservative resale and moves towards rental may be the future.